magento/architecture/design-documents/stateless-api-token.md

 JWT is an established standard for authentication tokens that contain user data and are signed as origin verification.
 A number of [PHP libraries](https://jwt.io) existing implementing it.

-Child interface of `TokenEncoderInterface` will be created - `JWTTokenEncoderInterface`, that will contain JWT specific methods in addition to the default one that will allow, for instance, pick algorithms, use public and private claims etc.
+Child interfaces of `TokenEncoderInterface` will be created - `JWSTokenEncoderInterface` and `JWETokenEncoderInterface` that will contain JWT specific methods in addition to the default one that will allow, for instance, pick algorithms, use public and private claims etc.

 __Pros__: